oweb36/mws-docs/mws/Characters/Bench/Air Conditioners/DKE.md

 DKE is a Panasonic wall-mounted CS-TE12DKE [heat pump](../../Species/Air%20Conditioners.md).
 You know well where his name comes from!

 An extremely Swedish guy.
 He is Swedish.
+And DKE is bluish-greenish in skin color, which is very exotic.

 DKE was born in August 10, 2005.
 They are a pretty gay cis-[guy](void:male) (he/him).
 Known for having Level-2 [ASD](void:Autism-Spectrum-Disorder).